Mikhail Belyayev: Russo-Japanese War

 In 1904, Belyaev participated in the Russo-Japanese War.
 From February 1904, he was an officer in the headquarters for special assignments under head of the headquarters of the Viceroy of the Russian Far East, General Yakov Zhilinsky.
 In late November 1904, he became the Chief of the Chancery of the Field Staff of the 1st Manchurian Army.
 From mid August 1905 till the end of the war, he was the Chancery of the new commander-in-chief, the aged general Nikolai Linevich.
 For military distinctions, Belyaev was awarded the Gold Sword for Bravery.

 After the war, he was promoted to major-general in April 1908.
 In March 1909, he became a member of the Main Serfdom Committee of the country.
 By the end of 1910, he became the head of the Division for the Establishment and Service of the Troops of the State Security Service.
 He was promoted to lieutenant-general in June 1912.

-World War 1
+World War I

 General Belyaev with general Sakharov in Romania, December 1916.

 After the mobilisation of the Army, General Belyaev was promoted to General of the Infantry in early December.
 He was also appointed the Chief of the General Directorate of the General Staff in early August of that year, making him the highest-ranking officer in the Russian military.
 In late June 1915, he became an assistant to the Ministers of War, General Alexei Polivanov, he later became General Polivanov's chief of staff.
 But later in early August 1916, he was relieved from his post and became a member in the Military Council and a representative of the Russian command at the Romanian Main Apartment.
 And in early 1917, he replaced General Dmitry Shuvayev as Minister of War, becoming the last in the Russian Empire.